top of page

 • Liner installation: The liner is the key to waterproofing.
 Follow the supplier's instructions carefully to ensure a smooth, wrinkle-free fit.
 The liner is fitted into a plastic extrusion at the top of the pool walls.

-Finishing and landscaping
+Finishing and Landscaping

 • Backfill: Once the shell is in place, backfill the gap between the pool structure and the hole with a sand and cement mixture.